ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-23-generating-ph-myths.md

 Crowson](https://github.com/crowsonkb)
 ([@RiversHaveWings](https://twitter.com/RiversHaveWings))&mdash; all credits go to them.
 I simply provided it with the text prompt, and have the model generate the images for me.
-Open science is cool!
+Cool!

 However, I did a few tweaks in the prompt to influence the results.
 For example, I added tags like `artstation`, `blender` or `hdr` so that it shows